Calligraphy’s Magicians

 In 19th-century England, miniature theatrical productions were all the rage.
 And they weren’t just for kids—children and adults alike collected intricately printed paper cutouts of their favorite stage actors, along with paper versions of the theatres in which they performed, and acted out famous plays.
 Beyond just entertainment, these toy theatre kits served as the…

-This husband-and-wife journalism team spent four years crisscrossing the United States in a small plane, visiting dozens of small towns.
+This husband-and-wife journalism team spent 4 years crisscrossing the United States in a small plane, visiting dozens of small towns.
 The stories they found were surprising—and entirely contrary to the narrative we’ve all read about in the news.
 They saw communities engaged in a vigorous process of economic renewal—a stunning portrait, in sum, of an…